late night lineups

 See above.
 I do not deliberately withhold information from you, the cherished visitors to my web site.
 When I know, you will know.

-Can you please tell me who the guests were on last week's Letterman [Leno/Conan etc.] show? / Who was that fantastic singer or hilarious comedian on last Tuesday night's show? / I'm a huge fan of [big star].
+Can you please tell me who the guests were on last week's Colbert [Fallon/Conan etc.] show? / Who was that fantastic singer or hilarious comedian on last Tuesday night's show? / I'm a huge fan of [big star].
 Can you tell me which talk shows he has previously appeared on?

-Try the TVBarn archives, which features a weekly snapshot of my lineups page.
-I also like the Late Night Guest Archive.
-Since guest lineups often change at the last minute, these sources are not guaranteed to be accurate, however.
+Try TVMaze.com for archives of talk show guest listings.
+Since lineups often change at the last minute, these archives are not guaranteed to be accurate.

 My favorite performer was supposed to be on a talk show last night, but he/she wasn't on!
 Why?